grananda/AwsFaceMatch/README.md

  ## How to Use it
 When a model using the `FacialRecognition` trait creates a new object, the avatar image is stored in the AWS Rekognition services along with the record identifier.
 The same occurs when the record is updated with a **different** image URL.
 No Rekognition index action will take place if the record lacks a media URL or data when saving the item.

+Wiselike, all stored indexed information is removed from the AWS when a model is locally removed.

 ### Identifying models from an image
 Use the following command If you wish to find a model that may match a specif image: